NuSphere PhpED Review

 Other notable features

-For example, the Sourcecode highlighting of PHPEd is another mandatory feature in any editor today and works really well.
+For example, the Sourcecode highlighting of PHPEd is another mandatory feature in any editor today and works well.
 Support for highlighting comes for PHP (up to 5), Perl, HTML, CSS, SQL and Python.

 Day-to-Day Operations